Splitties/refreshVersions/README.md

 The `refreshVersionsMigrate` task can help you migrate your project in a few minutes, or less.

 It requires a `mode` option.
-You can run it without it to see the complete list.
+You can run it without it to see the complete list and the full description of each mode.

 If you want to use only `versions.properties` and the [built-in dependencies notations](https://jmfayard.github.io/refreshVersions/dependencies-notations/), run: